The Condition action allows you to evaluate specific variables or user inputs and split your flow depending on the values.

 |User Input Required|

-Note: Our Switch action is similar to Condition, but with Switch the flow will continue through the path of the first true statement.
+Note: Our Switch action is similar to Condition, but with Switch the flow continues through the path of the first true statement.